 The Performance Management System Policy outlined the objectives and principles of eMadlangeni Local Municipality PMS.
-The PMS was adopted by Council on the 28 February 2022 refer to as ANNEXURE F.
+The PMS Policy was reviewed and adopted by Council on 28 February 2022 to ensure that the policy fully includes the evaluation of performance for section 54 and 56 managers as required by Section 27 of Local Government: Municipal Performance Regulations of 2006.
+Refer to ANNEXURE F.